parse-community/docs/_includes/ios/user-interface.md

 <img src="https://parse.com/images/docs/images_table.png" style="max-width:200px"/>

-This table shows a list of cute animal photos which are stored in the Parse Cloud, as `%{ParseFile}`s. "placeholder.jpg" is an image included in the application bundle which is shown before the animal photos are downloaded.
+This table shows a list of cute animal photos which are stored in the Parse Cloud, as `PFFile`s. "placeholder.jpg" is an image included in the application bundle which is shown before the animal photos are downloaded.

 The images are downloaded on demand.
 As you scroll through the table, the images in the currently visible cells are downloaded.
 This just-in-time behavior is desirable because not only does it conserve bandwidth, it also ensures timely display of visible images.
 If a more aggressive loading behavior is desired, you can use the `loadInBackground` method on `imageView` to download the image.

 ### Customizing the Query

 The default query is set to get objects from your class ordered by descending `createdAt`.
-To customize, simply override the `queryForTable` method to return your own `%{ParseQuery}`.
+To customize, simply override the `queryForTable` method to return your own `PFQuery`.
 The table will use this query when getting objects to display.

 ### Customizing the Cells

 To customize the look of your table, override `tableView:cellForRowAtIndexPath:object:` to return a customized cell.
-Notice that this method is similar to the typical table data source method, but it includes the `%{ParseObject}` directly as a parameter.
+Notice that this method is similar to the typical table data source method, but it includes the `PFObject` directly as a parameter.

 You should no longer override `tableView:cellForRowAtIndexPath:`.